-The initial phase of the Product Identifier mandate rolled out in June 2015, and this mandate required that sellers provide a product identifier for new items in certain categories.
+Some categories require that sellers provide a product identifier for new items in certain categories.
 However, whenever a product identifier (EAN, ISBN, UPC, Brand/MPN pair) is available for a branded product, it is always a good idea to create a listing using a product identifier, because among other benefits, it can improve search results on eBay and on other search engines, and it is a shortcut to creating a listing with robust listing information, including relative and helpful item specifics.

 To see if a specific category supports or requires product identifiers, use the GetCategoryFeatures call with the following parameter options:

 - Include the CategoryID field in the call request and set its value to the ID of the category you want to check.

 - Include the DetailLevel field in the call request and set its value to